Relative Heroes

-Relative Heroes was a limited comic book series published by DC Comics in six issues, from March 2000 through October 2000.
+Relative Heroes is a limited comic book series published by DC Comics in six issues, from March to October 2000.
 It revolved around a family of orphaned children who become superheroes.
 The team first appears in Relative Heroes #1 (March 2000), by Devin K. Grayson and Yvel Guichet.

 History

 After their parents are killed in a traffic accident, the super-powered Weinberg children travel across country to Metropolis in order to find Superman.
 The children are hunted by three superpowered D.E.O. operatives named Girth, Napalm & Kittyhawk.
 The D.E.O. eventually capture the kids and reveal to Cameron that he and Chloe were never in fact human or metahuman, and that Cameron is actually a member of a race of alien shapeshifters known as the "Es".